Mordorreal/redmine_document_library_gdrive/README.md

 # redmine_document_library_gdrive
-Redmine plugin that add Gdrive document library to project.
+Redmine plugin that add option to Redmine to store any files in issues in Gdrive.
+You can restrict access per tracker.
+You need only one Gdrive account and you can manage access to files from Gdrive interface.

 ## Installing a plugin
 1. Copy plugin directory into `RAILS_ROOT/plugins`.
 If you are downloading the plugin directly from GitHub, you can do so by changing into your plugin directory and issuing a command